-With BlueConic, you can build a single source of customer data truth in unified customer profiles.
+With progressive profiling in BlueConic, you can build a single source of customer data truth in unified customer profiles.
 Using BlueConic connections, you can import and export profile data to synchronize your customer data across your entire marketing technology ecosystem, reducing or eliminating the cost of storing redundant or bad data.

 Watch the video: Working with Unified Profiles